UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 Your table is the place where you store your information.
 Each table requires a [primary key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html), which can be a single item, or a combination of a partition and sort key.
 Consider your choice carefully, as there is no way to change your primary key once the table is created.
 [Reference the list of reserved words for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html), to make sure you are not using one of those words, which will cause problems down the line.

 #### Set up Permissions
 Interaction with other AWS services requires the set up of permissions, so that those services may interact with your database.
 AWS utilizes [IAM permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), which can be made as broad or as narrow as your use-case requires.
-Setting your permissions up is a key factor for being able to use Lambda functions on your database, or make API Gateway calls.
+Setting your permissions up is a key factor for being able to use Lambda functions on your database or make API Gateway calls.

 #### Import/Export Datasets
 There are multiple approaches for handling the import and export of your DynamoDB information; the following are references for your options.